zenstruck/foundry/README.md

 $post->save();

 /**
- * CAVEAT - when calling multiple methods that change the object state, the previous state will be lost because
+ * CAVEAT - When calling multiple methods that change the object state, the previous state will be lost because
  * of auto-refreshing.
 Use "withoutAutoRefresh()" to overcome this.
  */
 $post->withoutAutoRefresh();    // disable auto-refreshing
 $post->refresh();               // manually refresh
 $post->setTitle('New Title');   // won't be auto-refreshed
 $post->setBody('New Body');     // won't be auto-refreshed
-$post->save();                  // save changes
+$post->save();                  // save changes (auto-refreshing re-enabled)
-$post->withAutoRefresh();       // re-enable auto-refreshing

 // set private/protected properties
 $post->forceSet('createdAt', new \DateTime());